thegraycuber/highest-modulus-within-S_n/README.md

 We can compute this more efficiently by just testing, which is sufficient if $`a_{j-1}`$ is valid
 ### $`value(a_j) \geq value(a_{j-1}) + C`$

 Using this test, we step through each term until we find one that cannot be validated, and return all valid terms.
-So let's do try it out!
+So let's try it out!
 ### Results: 2, 6
 The third term cannot be validated, because it is also 6.
 It's equal to the second term.
 In order to validate this the upped bound C must be 0, meaning all primes are included in the list.
 The reason $`a_2 = a_3`$ is that there are no items with weight 1.
 There is nothing available to improve upon $`a_2`$.
 Let's introduce a new bound: L is the lightest possible missing item.
 If L > 1 then we shouldn't need to validate $`a_2`$ against $`a_3`$.
 The test is now:
 ### $`value(a_j) \geq value(a_{j-i}) + Ci`$ &nbsp; for all i such that $`L \leq i \leq min(2L-1,j)`$